microsoft/autogen/samples/apps/auto-anny/README.md

     export GH_TOKEN=your-gh-token
     export ANNY_GH_REPO=microsoft/autogen  # you may choose a different repo name
     ```
+    To get a Discord token, you will need to set up your Discord bot using these [instructions](https://discordpy.readthedocs.io/en/stable/discord.html).
 4. Start the bot: `python bot.py`

+Note: By default Anny will log data to `autoanny.log`.

 ## Contributing